neondatabase/website/content/docs/conceptual-guides/branching.md

 ## About branching

 Neon allows you to instantly branch your database in the same way you branch your code.
 You can quickly and cost-effectively branch a database for development, testing, staging, and a variety of other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
-For more information about the different ways branching can help improve your development workflows, see [Branching use cases](#branching-use-cases).
+For information about different ways branching can improve development workflows, see [Branching use cases](#branching-use-cases).

 ## What is a branch?